You have no items in your cart. Want to get some nice things?Go shopping

 Slow living shakes off the negative connotations of the word ‘slow’.
 It’s not about being lazy or unproductive, rather slow living means prioritising and going easy on yourself when it matters.
 None of us have mastered perfectly juggling work, friends, family, hobbies and home – and it’s ok to admit we haven’t always got it figured out.

 “Slow living is a curious mix of being prepared and being prepared to let go.
 Caring more and caring less.
 Saying yes and saying no. Being present and walking away.
 Doing the important things and forgetting those that aren’t.”Brooke McAlary, SLOW

+Mindfulness, digital downtime or digital minimalism, creativity and time spent reconnecting with nature and the seasons are all great examples of moments of everyday deceleration.
 A common misconception of mindfulness is that you need to carve out lots of extra time to practise.
 Yet, mindfulness can be as simple as re-framing mundane activities that you do every day, such as making a cup of tea or hanging out the washing.

 “The great benefit of slowing down is reclaiming the time and tranquillity to make meaningful connections–with people, with culture, with work, with nature, with our own bodies and minds”Carl Honoré, In Praise of Slowness: Challenging the Cult of Speed

 Our always-on culture can also make it increasingly more difficult to live in the moment.
 Social media depicts highlights from friends and acquaintances that can induce FOMO (the fear of missing out) and create feelings of inadequacy.
 The pressure to document our own highlights also draws us away from the present moment and reduces meaningful real time connections with the people we’re with or the places we’re spending time in.
 When embracing moments of everyday deceleration, it can be helpful to switch off from technology and other distractions for a few minutes.

 - Going for a walk in nature